 The Associate of Applied Science in Nursing Program has four tracks available

-- An accelerated LPN to RN Bridge track
+- An accelerated LPN/Paramedic to RN Bridge track

-- A two-year track offered for students with no prior nursing education
+- A two-year full-time track offered for students with no prior nursing education

-- A two-year track offered during the evenings and weekends for LPN to RN Bridge students as well as students with no prior nursing education
+- A 3 1/2-year part-time track offered during the evenings and weekends for LPN/Paramedic to RN Bridge students as well as students with no prior nursing education

-Southeast Hospital College of Nursing & Health Sciences Associate of Applied Science in Nursing Program is fully approved by the Missouri State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Southeast Hospital College of Nursing & Health Sciences Associate of Applied Science in Nursing Program has conditional approval of the Missouri State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

 As a Bachelor of Science in Nursing Program, the RN to BSN curriculum is designed to enhance the knowledge of individuals with an associate degree in nursing (ADN) who are licensed as registered nurses.
 The Bachelor of Science in Nursing Program will focus on enhancing/developing the following skills; communication, use of technology and informatics, critical thinking, leadership and management, integration of research findings and interpretation of statistics.

 This program allows for seamless articulation to the Bachelor of Science in Nursing, giving credit for previously learned knowledge.
 Up to 34 of the required 55 general education credits and up to 38 of the required 65 nursing credits may be transferred in toward BSN degree requirements.
 Upon graduation, students will be prepared for advancement to the Master of Science in Nursing degree.

 Two-year full time, part time, and accelerated options are available.
 Courses in this program will be offered in a blended format with didactic classes meeting one day per week.
 There is a clinical component to this program